thysultan/jsx.js/README.md

 for pushing new props.

 You can inject your own functions to use to create a structure that works with your prefered framework.
+This allows us to create pre-compiled object representations of the VNode for better performance rather than something like a `.createElement` call that presents it's own overhead.
 The following is the logic of the default functions used, tailored by default for [Dio.js](https://github.com/thysultan/dio.js)

 ```javascript
 jsx.extend({